 So as a leader, you need to communicate strategic priorities and explain what matters to the business right now.
 And then… give the teams the freedom to choose the means of how to produce these outcomes and make things real.
 Focus and freedom will bring you incredible results, and transform your company’s culture.

 To create an environment for innovative thinking and continuous improvement, ambitious companies change the way they set their goals and implement the OKR methodology.
 The underlying principles of the Objective and Key Results framework provide you an elegant and straightforward structure to focus everyone on the outcomes the organization needs to achieve.
-But don't be fooled, the benefits of the methodology will not present themselves easily – you will need to change the way you work and how you think about improvement.
+But don’t be fooled, the benefits of the methodology will not present themselves easily – you will need to change the way you work and how you think about improvement.
+To read some examples of how OKRs can help you change the organizational culture in your company, check out this blog post.

 Willingness to learn and an open mind is what you need to be a good leader.
 And the culture that your leadership inspires should be the one that motivates people to grow personally and professionally.
 So be bold, and don’t fear change – embrace it.